 Leads perceive this as an effort and appreciate the extra effort made to establish a relationship as opposed to simply hard selling.
 Scheduling an appropriate follow-up email sequence helps you stand out from the competition.

 Going the extra mile by sending the follow-up email signifies that you care about the output and reaction of the lead towards the primary email.
 This adds a human touch to the interaction and helps leads form bonds with people rather than businesses.
+Explore some ultimate sales outreach tools in the market.

 Elements of a sales follow up email